 The U.S. government increased research on renewable energy sources, including solar power, after the energy crisis of the 1970s.
 It was cost-prohibitive at the time to use solar power on a large scale, but photovoltaic cells began to be used in remote applications, especially in the telecommunications industry.
 The first solar electric generation station plants were built in California’s Mojave Desert from 1984 through 1990, and they are still in operation today.

 Costs to develop solar power technologies have decreased in recent years.
 The U.S. government's focus on solar energy varies depending upon the state of the economy and the administration.
 Generally, state and federal government policies encourage the growth of the industry as a means to help the United States gain energy independence from foreign countries and create energy technologies that are more environmentally friendly.

-In 2015, solar energy comprised 5 percent of all renewable energy in the United States, an increase from 2 percent in 2012, according to the Energy Information Administration.
+In 2019, solar energy made up 1.8 percent of all renewable energy in the United States, according to the Energy Information Administration.
 Its potential as a major energy source is largely untapped.

 - Bioenergy/Biofuels Workers

 - Biofuels Production Managers

 - Biomass Plant Technicians

 - Environmental Engineers